 TABLE OF CONTENTS

-It began in late 1940, when DC Comics (then actually two companies, National and All-American Comics) created a new comic book series called All-Star Comics.
+In late 1940, DC Comics (then actually two companies, National and All-American Comics) created a new comic book series called All-Star Comics.
 All-Star included several stories, each featuring a different popular costumed character of the time such as Flash, Hawkman and Green Lantern.

 With its Winter 1940 issue, the third, All-Star's format changed.
 Writer Gardner Fox combined all the companies' primary characters in a single story.
 They didn't stop a crime spree or save the world.
 No, these heroes met for dinner.
 This was the humble beginning of comics' first super-hero team.